nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring.rst

 You can enable one of the following alternative options to select the channel on which the Zigbee device can operate:

-  * :kconfig:`CONFIG_ZIGBEE_CHANNEL_SELECTION_MODE_SINGLE` - Single mode is enabled by default.
+  * :kconfig:option:`CONFIG_ZIGBEE_CHANNEL_SELECTION_MODE_SINGLE` - Single mode is enabled by default.
     The default channel is set to 16.
-    To set a different channel, edit the :kconfig:`CONFIG_ZIGBEE_CHANNEL` option to the desired value.
+    To set a different channel, edit the :kconfig:option:`CONFIG_ZIGBEE_CHANNEL` option to the desired value.
-  * :kconfig:`CONFIG_ZIGBEE_CHANNEL_SELECTION_MODE_MULTI` - In this mode, you get all the channels enabled by default.
+  * :kconfig:option:`CONFIG_ZIGBEE_CHANNEL_SELECTION_MODE_MULTI` - In this mode, you get all the channels enabled by default.
-    To configure a custom set of channels in the range from 11 to 26, edit the :kconfig:`CONFIG_ZIGBEE_CHANNEL_MASK` option.
+    To configure a custom set of channels in the range from 11 to 26, edit the :kconfig:option:`CONFIG_ZIGBEE_CHANNEL_MASK` option.
     For example, you can set channels 13, 16, and 21.
     You must have at least one channel enabled with this option.